Hi! I'm Tom. I build complex machine reading systems.

 Research

 For my thesis, I researched semi-supervised methods for making information extraction models as annotation-efficient as possible using prinicipled statistical methods for applying subject-matter expertise as weak supervision and utilizing cheaper biased data.
 I'm generally interested in all aspects surrounding building automated systems for generating structured knowledge bases from text in atypical or low-resource situations.
-I'm advised by Michael Collins and defended in October 2022.
+I was advised by Michael Collins and defended in October 2022.

 Selected Projects